The broadest answer is that between May and November each year is the best time to go to Southern Mozambique but here’s a bit more detail:

 Where to Stay:

-Here are a few of our favorite places to stay in this area, they would all be great for a 3-4 night add-on to a Southern Africa itinerary.
+Here are a few of our favorite places to stay in Southern Mozambique, that would all be great for a 3-4 night add-on to a Southern Africa itinerary.

 Benguerra Lodge sits on Benguerra Island, part of the Bazaruto Archipelago is an unspoiled paradise and is perfect for those seeking relaxation and spectacular surroundings.
 Imagine deserted white sand beaches, sparkling turquoise seas crisscrossed by fisherman plying their trade on local dhows, swaying palms, sunny days and starry nights.
 During the day, take advantage of the many activities available.
 Scale the dunes during a round-the-island tour, or enjoy a catered picnic on a deserted isle.
 Slip across translucent shallows on a sailboard, or fly a haul on one of Benguerra’s catamarans.
 Explore deserted islands in a kayak or on a motorized yacht.
 The snorkeling and scuba diving are phenomenal in this marine reserve.
 Venture further afield for some of the most exciting deep-sea fishing you will ever experience or in search of the whale shark.
 At the end of the day watch the sun set over the ocean on a sundowner cruise in a traditional wooden dhow.
 These activities are easily organized through the activity center, a 5-minute walk up the beach from the lodge.
 While at Benguerra Lodge you will stay in a romantic cabana on the edge of the beach.
 Each cabana has a rich East African–Arabic feel, an outdoor shower, private deck and plunge pool.
 Benguerra also offers massages and a range of treatments, which can be carried out in the spa or in the comfort of your own room.